MaddieMclean/BlobFit/README.md

 # BlobFit
 Android application built in Unity using C#, makes use of the inbuilt GPS and Accelerometer.
+IDE used was Visual Studio.

+Unity is a cross-platform game engine developed by Unity Technologies, which is primarily used to develop video games and simulations for computers, consoles and mobile devices.

 BlobFit is a virtual pet game, inspired by Tamagotchi, that uses gamification techniques to encourage children to exercise on a regular basis.
 BlobFit uses the inbuilt GPS and accelerometer functions of an android phone device to track movement over the course of a day and uses this information to feed a pet 'Blob' and dictate its mood.